rgacote/dinosaurdance/content/posts/its-all-about-the-memory.md

 <!--more-->

-The foreward by José Valim spotlights the historic necessity of keeping, mutating, and freeing single piece of memory memory-limited computers.
+The foreward by José Valim spotlights the historic necessity of keeping, mutating, and freeing single piece of memory in memory-limited computers.

 Computers are no longer getting significantly quicker.
 We now get more compute power through multiple CPU cores.
 Throughput is parallel.

 Managing shared memory across multiple CPU cores is complex and error prone.
-A functional language such as Erlang and Elixir removes this complexity.
+Functional languages such as Erlang and Elixir removes this complexity.

 “As garbage collection once freed developers from the shackles of memory management, Elixir is here to free you from antiquated concurrency